In The Lab with Roc Marciano

-“Guilty [Simpson] said some crazy shit [on the new album].
+“Guilty [Simpson] said some crazy shit.
 He said, ‘I smoke good in your hood like I blew a gasket/But still I’m mobile enough to creep on your truck and let it buck on your crew in traffic/Karma, lettin’ off hate I harbored/The barber, I line ‘em up and cut parts….’
 There are a lot of crazy rhymes on this album.
 Ka said some ridiculous stuff.
 There’s a lot of wild rhymes on it.

 Recording with Action Bronson and Alchemist

-“[Action Bronson] is great [in the studio].
+“Action’s great in the studio.
 He’s a natural, man.
 He goes in that booth, one, two takes, he’s done.
 He works fast.
 It’s fun in there.
 We’ll be in there cracking jokes, and somehow songs get done.
 We’re in there eating.
 Dudes is barbecuing.
 We call it Rap Camp over there [at Alchemist’s house].
 Dudes is smoking, joking, running in and out the room to watch the game or whatever’s going on.
 It’s like working with family.
 Heads just laughing, and enjoying life.

-“I’m definitely within the first three [takes when I’m laying my vocals].
+“I’m definitely within the first three takes.
 If it ain’t in the first three, it ain’t right.
 Sometimes I might work a little harder on other songs.
 Some songs are more performance driven, where other songs you just have to execute.
-Some songs you have to have an attitude to fit the mood [of the track].
+Some songs you have to have an attitude to fit the mood of the beat.

 “I’m always experimenting.
 It’s me, how I’m feeling that day.
 That’s what you’re gonna get.
 I’m constantly updating my flow.
 I update the flow in two days!
 Other people might not hear it, but I’m like, ‘That’s a little different than what I normally do.’
-I [doesn’t] take a lot of time for my styles to improve.”
+It don’t take a lot of time for my styles to improve.”

 Mixing Marci Beaucoup

-“It’s going all smooth [working on mixes in Virginia with Man Bites Dog Records].
-We [just shot] the artwork, and they’ve been sending me mixes since before I got here, when I was in New York.
-I am not hands on [technically] with the mixing.
+“It’s going all smooth.
+We just shot the artwork, and they’ve been sending me mixes since before I got here, when I was in New York.
+I am not hands on with the mixing.
 I can’t be, because I don’t know how to do it.
 It’s a skill I want to acquire.
 But I’ll give my critiques, and tell them what I want.”